Back to Chamberlain Guides

 Check for Service Outages and Update

 Visit the MyQ status page or check the Chamberlain support Twitter account for reported cloud outages.
 If the service is down, the device will reconnect automatically when service resumes.
 If no outage is reported, check for firmware updates in the MyQ app under Device Settings.
 Firmware updates can fix WiFi stability bugs.
-After updating, monitor the connection for 24 hours to ensure it remains stable.
+After updating, monitor the connection for 24 hours to make sure it remains stable.

 Quick Solutions

-Update opener firmware through the MyQ app
+Update firmware and re-sync in the app

 Still having issues?
 This is usually the deeper cause below.